Overview

 -

-Personal Statement outlining both your personal and professional motivations for applying to this course, what brought you to this point, what you would want from the course, and after, making explicit within this what psychotherapy means to you and for you."
+Personal Statement outlining both your personal and professional motivations for applying to this course and how your year of recent, relevant professional or voluntary experience in your caring or mental health helping role has added to your knowledge of what psychotherapy means to you and for you.
 (800 to 1000 words max)

 -